Share it

 • Chop the green onions all the way down to the white parts, also as finely as possible.

-• Chop the mint, tomato and cucumber as finely as possible and add them to the parsley and onions.
+• Chop the mint, tomato as finely as possible and add them to the parsley and onions.

 • Add the soaked burghul, then the olive oil.
 Adjust lemon juice and salt to taste.